-Boarding will be denied to any person who will enter her twenty-fourth week of pregnancy by the time of the Cruise or during the cruise and to infants under four months old.
-You must notify On the Blue at the time of booking of any disability or other medical or physical condition that may require special assistance during the Cruise.
+Boarding will be denied to any person who will enter her twenty-fourth week of pregnancy by the time of the Cruise or during the cruise and to infants under six months old.
+You must notify OTB at the time of booking of any disability or other medical or physical condition that may require special assistance during the Cruise.
 Your failure to do so will release the Released Parties from any liability for loss, damages or other compensation arising from or related in any way to such disability or condition.
-On the Blue and ROYAL CARIBBEAN reserve the right to require that any passenger who is not self-sufficient travel with a companion who shall take responsibility for any assistance needed during the Cruise and in case of emergency.
+OTB and ROYAL CARIBBEAN reserve the right to require that any passenger who is not self-sufficient travel with a companion who shall take responsibility for any assistance needed during the Cruise and in case of emergency.

 You assume all risks associated with travel and transportation on the Cruise.
 While at sea or in port, the availability of medical care may be limited and/or delayed.
 You acknowledge that all or part of the Cruise may be in areas where medical care and/or evacuation may not be available.
-You agree to indemnify and reimburse On the Blue and/or ROYAL CARIBBEAN in the event that either party, in its sole discretion, advances to you the cost of emergency medical care, including medical evacuation and/or medical care provided ashore, as well as transportation and/or lodging in connection therewith.
-Neither On the Blue nor ROYAL CARIBBEAN shall have any responsibility to advance any such costs.
+You agree to indemnify and reimburse OTB and/or ROYAL CARIBBEAN in the event that either party, in its sole discretion, advances to you the cost of emergency medical care, including medical evacuation and/or medical care provided ashore, as well as transportation and/or lodging in connection therewith.
+Neither OTB nor ROYAL CARIBBEAN shall have any responsibility to advance any such costs.

-ROYAL CARIBBEAN and On the Blue assume no responsibility for carry-on luggage.
+ROYAL CARIBBEAN and OTB assume no responsibility for carry-on luggage.
 Any luggage left at the pier will be forwarded to guest’s address only at the guest’s expense.
 Claims for luggage loss or damage must be made in writing to debarkation personnel prior to leaving the pier area.
 All luggage must be stored in the passenger’s cabin.
-Pets, dangerous or illegal items such as weapons, explosives, combustible substances, non- prescription controlled substances, or illegal drugs may not be brought onboard the ship.
+Pets, dangerous or illegal items such as weapons, explosives, combustible substances, non-prescription controlled substances, or illegal drugs may not be brought onboard the ship.
 Any such items shall be surrendered to security at embarkation and may be disposed of at the sole discretion of Royal Caribbean.
 All luggage hand-carried or checked is subject to search.

 Your selection of a roommate for the Cruise is at your own risk.
-If you request On the Blue to select or assign a roommate for you, On the Blue will do so as an accommodation to you, but you acknowledge that this selection or assignment shall be at your own risk, as (i) On the Blue does not “vet” potential roommates in any way or investigate the potential compatibility of roommates, and (ii) On the Blue makes no representations or warranties of any kind to you as to the compatibility, suitability, or background of any roommate assigned to you.
-On the Blue and its Released Parties are not responsible nor liable to you in any way for any and all claims or cause of action arising out of or in connection with your selection of a roommate for the Cruise or assignment of a roommate to you by On the Blue, including, without limitation, any claims arising out of injuries or damages suffered by you to your person or property which may be caused, directly or indirectly, in whole or in part, from such request, selection or assignment.
-For example, On the Blue and the Released Parties shall have no responsibility, obligation or liability to you in the event of fights between roommates, sexual or other harassment by your roommate, or other inconsiderate behavior by your roommate.
-On the Blue shall have no obligation or responsibility of any kind, or for any reason, to separate and move you or your roommate into other accommodations on board.
+If you request OTB to select or assign a roommate for you, OTB will do so as an accommodation to you, but you acknowledge that this selection or assignment shall be at your own risk, as (i) OTB does not “vet” potential roommates in any way or investigate the potential compatibility of roommates, and (ii) OTB makes no representations or warranties of any kind to you as to the compatibility, suitability, or background of any roommate assigned to you.
+OTB and its Released Parties are not responsible nor liable to you in any way for any and all claims or cause of action arising out of or in connection with your selection of a roommate for the Cruise or assignment of a roommate to you by OTB, including, without limitation, any claims arising out of injuries or damages suffered by you to your person or property which may be caused, directly or indirectly, in whole or in part, from such request, selection or assignment.
+For example, OTB and the Released Parties shall have no responsibility, obligation or liability to you in the event of fights between roommates, sexual or other harassment by your roommate, or other inconsiderate behavior by your roommate.
+OTB shall have no obligation or responsibility of any kind, or for any reason, to separate and move you or your roommate into other accommodations on board.

 PHOTOGRAPHY & VIDEO

-On the Blue and/or its promotional partners will have photographers, videographers and the like on the Cruise to film or photograph passengers, and On the Blue and/or its promotional partners shall have the exclusive right to use or include photographic, video and other visual portrayals of passengers in any medium of any nature whatsoever, worldwide, in perpetuity, for the purpose of trade, advertising, sales, publicity or otherwise, without compensation to passengers, and all rights, title and interest therein (including all worldwide copyrights therein) shall belong to On the Blue and shall be On the Blue sole property, free from any claims by passengers or any person deriving any rights or interest from passenger.
-A video and/or crew will be shooting photographs and footage to be used for the promotion of future On the Blue events.
-When the video team or camera crew is shooting in any particular location/venue on the ship, your presence in said location/venue acknowledges your irrevocable permission for your likeness to be used in the video or photograph by On the Blue and/or its promotional partners for their future promotional videos or still pictures, worldwide, in perpetuity, in all media.
+OTB and/or its promotional partners will have photographers, videographers and the like on the Cruise to film or photograph passengers, and OTB and/or its promotional partners shall have the exclusive right to use or include photographic, video and other visual portrayals of passengers in any medium of any nature whatsoever, worldwide, in perpetuity, for the purpose of trade, advertising, sales, publicity or otherwise, without compensation to passengers, and all rights, title and interest therein (including all worldwide copyrights therein) shall belong to OTB and shall be OTB’s sole property, free from any claims by passengers or any person deriving any rights or interest from passenger.
+A video and/or crew will be shooting photographs and footage to be used for the promotion of future OTB events.
+When the video team or camera crew is shooting in any particular location/venue on the ship, your presence in said location/venue acknowledges your irrevocable permission for your likeness to be used in the video or photograph by OTB and/or its promotional partners for their future promotional videos or still pictures, worldwide, in perpetuity, in all media.
 If you do not wish to be filmed please notify the video or camera crew and be prepared for them to ask you to exit the location/venue for a short time until taping/shooting is complete.

 PHOTO POLICY FOR PASSENGERS